Calder Valley (constituency)

 Calder Valley (/ˈkɔːldər, ˈkɒl-/) is a constituency in West Yorkshire represented in the House of Commons of the UK Parliament since 2024 by Josh Fenton-Glynn of the Labour Party.
 (Note: As with all constituencies, the constituency elects one Member of Parliament (MP) by the first past the post system of election at least every five years.)

 The constituency has a long record as a bellwether of national results in British elections.
 In every election since its creation for the 1983 general election, it has voted for an MP belonging to the largest party in the Commons; this record stretches back to February 1974 and 1960 for its main predecessors, Sowerby and Brighouse and Spenborough respectively.

 Constituency profile

-The constituency covers most of the upland metropolitan district of Calderdale in West Yorkshire, including the town of Todmorden which was formerly split in half between Lancashire and Yorkshire.
-Hebden Bridge and Todmorden are known for their bohemian culture and are more Labour-leaning, whereas Elland and Brighouse tend to vote Conservative, making the seat marginal overall.
+The Calder Valley constituency covers most of the district of Calderdale in West Yorkshire.
+It contains the areas south and west of the large town of Halifax.
+The largest settlement is the town of Brighouse with a population of around 33,000.
+Other settlements in the constituency include the towns of Elland, Hebden Bridge and Todmorden and the villages of Ripponden and Mytholmroyd.
+The Pennines run through the west of the constituency, which is thus predominantly upland.
+It is named after the River Calder, a tributary of the Aire that flows through the constituency.
+Most of the towns in the constituency have a history of textile manufacturing.
+Todmorden and Hebden Bridge are known for their bohemian culture and Hebden Bridge has been described as the "lesbian capital of the UK".

+Residents of the constituency are generally older and have average levels of wealth and education when compared to national averages.
+White people make up 95% of the population.
+There is some deprivation in Todmorden and Elland whilst Ripponden is more affluent.
+At the local borough council, Brighouse and Elland are represented by Conservative Party councillors whilst the constituency's upland west voted for Labour Party candidates.
+An estimated 52% of voters in Calder Valley supported leaving the European Union in the 2016 referendum, identical to the national figure.